-The First Time I Watched an Ocean Pretend to Have a Waterfall: A Mauritius Story
+The Ocean That Pretends to Have a Waterfall: A Mauritius Story

-I'd seen the photos a hundred times.
-That aerial shot of the Le Morne peninsula where the ocean floor appears to drop into an abyss, sand and silt creating the illusion of a waterfall plunging into infinite depths.
-I'd assumed it was CGI.
-Or at minimum, heavily Photoshopped.
+You've probably seen the photo a hundred times.
+That aerial shot of the Le Morne peninsula where the ocean floor appears to drop into an abyss, sand and silt conjuring the illusion of a waterfall plunging into infinite depths.
+It looks like CGI.
+At minimum, heavily Photoshopped.
+It is neither.

 The Flight

-The helicopter lifted off at 9AM.
-Claude had recommended morning for the best light and calmest air.
-The 15-minute flight cost MUR 14,000 (about $300), which I'd agonized over for two days before booking.
+The helicopter lifts off at 9AM.
+Claude recommends morning for the best light and the calmest air, and he's right on both counts.
+The 15-minute flight costs MUR 14,000 (about $300) — the kind of number you'll agonize over for two days before booking.
 Three hundred dollars for fifteen minutes.
+Book it anyway.

-We flew southwest along the coast, passing over the turquoise lagoons of Blue Bay (the snorkeling marine park I'd visited the day before — excellent, 50+ coral species, MUR 500 for a 2-hour tour) and then over the sugar cane fields that still cover much of the island's interior.
+The route runs southwest along the coast, over the turquoise lagoons of Blue Bay (the snorkeling marine park worth a morning of its own — excellent, 50+ coral species, MUR 500 for a 2-hour tour) and then over the sugar cane fields that still blanket much of the island's interior.

 The underwater waterfall.